jlpteaching/ECS154B/written/weeks4-5.md

 5. Another reason why we don't see extremely large pipelines is due to hazards.
 Why do hazards influence pipeline length?
 What happens to the hazard and forwarding units in a longer pipeline?
 6. Would pipeline hazards affect your answer to #1 above?
 Is it possible to get the same CPI if we were executing a more realistic program?
 7. Name the three types of hazards, and a solution to solve some of the problems that each hazard brings.
 8. True or false: forwarding sends the result of an earlier stage in the pipeline to a later stage.
-(Example: IF comes earlier in the pipeline than ID.)
+(IF comes earlier in the pipeline than ID, as an example.)
 9. True or false: forwarding sends the result of an instruction that comes earlier in program order to a instruction that comes later in program order.
 10. Assume a traditional 5-stage pipeline.
 Answer the following questions using the code block below.
     1. Indicate all data dependencies between instructions.